Generative AI - a guide for faculty and staff

 More Questions Than Answers

-Many instructors in higher education have plenty of questions about how generative AI will change the way we design learning experiences for students, and they way we assess learning, which includes considerations of academic integrity, chiefly plagiarism and cheating..
+Many instructors in higher education still have plenty of questions about how generative AI will change the way we design learning experiences for students, and the way we assess learning, which includes considerations of academic integrity, chiefly plagiarism and cheating.
 This section of this guide includes links to resources, examples from colleagues, related to generative AI and academic integrity.

 Q: Why don't we have an generative AI academic integrity policy?

 Students may not cheat, fabricate, falsify, forge, sabotage, or plagiarize (or when it comes to other student conduct requirements: harass or threaten or cause other intentional harm).
-This literally covers everything students can do with gAI that is not sanctioned by instructors or assignments.
+This literally covers all mis-uses of genAI.
 So now our job is to both convince and support students through our assignments and our language and our actions that student voice and insights matter, and that mistakes in good faith are of value in the learning process.

-Q: Are ChatGPT outputs "sources" of information for academic work?
+Q: Are genAI outputs "sources" of information for academic work?

-A: The foundation of academic/scholarly work is the ability to accurately track and credit the scholarly conversation on a topic or line of research - provenance.
+A: The foundation of academic/scholarly work is the ability to accurately track. credit, and retrieve the scholarly conversation on a topic or line of research - provenance and retrievability.

 It's important to note that genAI outputs, such as ChatGPT's outputs, are generated using machine learning algorithms.
 Remember at this time, genAI LLMs use their training and our inputs to create an output of "predicted" word strings for that topic.
-There is no provenance for this information.
-In addition, ouputs may not always be accurate or reliable; they do not cite their sources, and/or they still often hallucinate non-existent sources.
-Additionally, outputs can be influenced by the user inputs that include misinformation and bias.
+There is no reliable provenance for this information, and while some subscription-based genAI tools provide public links to specific chats, the provenance problem remains.
+In addition, outputs may not be accurate or reliable; they are given to bias; they do not cite their sources, or they hallucinate non-existent sources.
+Additionally, outputs can be influenced by the user inputs that may include misinformation and bias.
+Generally speaking, genAI should be regarded as a tool rather than an information source.

 Therefore, unless the assignment specifically allows for the use of genAI outputs as sources, they should not be used as sources for academic work if this is your intent for your students, to do the work of scholars.
 It will likely be necessary to instruct students on the work of scholars and the importance and value of provenance in academic work.